Platinate/MarkdownBuilder/README.md

 ## How Install

 Process :
-1. Build the project to get the exe file
+1. Build the project to get the exe file or unzip the "Release" folder
 2. Put the exe file in a dedicated folder
 3. Register the exe file path in your environment variables
 4. You succeed if the following command pass